-Evaluated Individual Performance
+Results of Individual Performance Evaluations

-In determining the individual performance score for each NEO's AIP award, the Compensation Committee considers pre-established individual performance objectives, and then evaluated actual performance relative to these objectives to determine an overall performance score.
+In determining the individual performance score for each NEO's AIP award, the Compensation and Human Capital Committee considers pre-established individual performance objectives, and then evaluated actual performance relative to these objectives to determine an overall performance score.
 No specific weighting of individual objectives was used, although particular emphasis is given to meeting key financial goals such as business profitability, growth and efficient capital allocation.